tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  - SRS based, periodically sent by the UEs.
  - PUSCH based, calculated from the actual transmitted data.

-The scheduler interface include an attribute system calld ``UlCqiFilter`` for managing the filtering of the CQIs according to their nature, in detail:
+The scheduler interface include an attribute system called ``UlCqiFilter`` for managing the filtering of the CQIs according to their nature, in detail:

   - ``SRS_UL_CQI`` for storing only SRS based CQIs.
   - ``PUSCH_UL_CQI`` for storing only PUSCH based CQIs.